asolpshinning/nft-bridge/README.md

 - According to ERC-721 standards, all NFTs minted by our **goerliMinter** (which we used to demonstrate this bridge) would have the same contract address but different token IDs (e.g 1,2,3 etc...)

 - This application can be used to bridge any Algorand NFT into ERC-721 NFT.
-However, our front end demonstrated in this repo would only show (ARC-3 standard) images derived from the metadata url.
+However, our frontend demonstrated in this repo would only show (ARC-3 standard) images derived from the metadata url.
 We need to later further improve the app to eventually be able to show image url for Algorand NFTs with ARC-69 standard

-- If you like to deploy this, you would need seed phrases and private keys in your `.env` file.
-YOu can find example file in `dotenv`
+- If you would like to deploy this, you will need seed phrases and private keys in your `.env` file.
+You can find example file in `dotenv`

 ## Limitations